ariasdrea/Social-Network/README.md

 ## Overview

-A single-page application website allowing users to join a social network.
-Features include a personal profile, image upload, list of online friends, sending, receiving, and accepting friend requests, and having conversations in a chat room.
+This is a single-page application website made with React that allows users to join a social network.

 ## Features